 Best practices for safeguarding in health and social care

-Creating a culture where safeguarding is made a top priority takes dedication, commitment, and strategic action from everyone involved.
-Here are some best practices to consider:
+Creating a culture where safeguarding is prioritised takes ongoing commitment.
+Here are some best practices to support effective safeguarding:

 Staff training

-Careskills Academy offer over 95 highly comprehensive, CPD accredited mandatory, and specialist online care courses tailored to meet these needs.
-These courses cover key areas such as safeguarding, dementia care, infection control, and first aid, providing an all-in-one training solution for health and social care professionals.
+Careskills Academy offers over 95 highly comprehensive, CPD-accredited online care courses tailored to support essential care knowledge, including safeguarding, dementia care, infection control, and first aid.

 Clear reporting procedures